ChenYang-Lin/oyanggeo.ga/README.md

 # www.oyanggeo.ga

-link above direct you to a website with some games in it.
+The link above will take you to the site.

+This site is used to host the games I made.
+You are welcome to play these games!
-(it takes some time to load the game, please be patient)
+(It takes some time to load the game, please be patient)